heyyytamvo/FCJ2024-Workshop2/content/4-cicd/4.1-application/_index.md

 - domain.com/create-order
 - domain.com/get-orders

-Traffic coming from customers will always reach the  **Customer API Gateway** first (a Load Balancer of a Reverse Proxy).
+Traffic coming from customers will always reach the  **Customer API Gateway** first (a Load Balancer or a Reverse Proxy).
 Below are the demonstration for all traffic in our application.

 ![ConnectPrivate](/images/4-cicd/4.1-application/Application.gif)